zainabdnaya/Practice_-nextJs-nestJs-...-/README.md

-# All_in_once
+# Practice many  small projects
-First try to create full online game website
+In order to create full online game website with front NestJS and backend with NestJs and PosgresQl database.

 # What is PostgreSQL?